 Research Interests:

-I’m studying how genetic and environmental factors can drive microorganism colonization in wild birds.
-My research focuses on how variation in the major histocompatibility complex (MHC) can influence what organisms colonize or infect the host environments of the gut and the blood – e.g. the gut microbiome and blood parasites.
-I’m investigating these patterns in a severely bottlenecked island system, the Galapagos penguin, as well as a local species with higher genetic diversity, the Eurasian tree sparrow.
+My dissertation focused on how genetic and environmental factors can drive microorganism colonization in wild birds.
+I am particularly interested in how variation in the major histocompatibility complex (MHC) can influence what organisms colonize or infect the host environments of the gut and the blood – e.g. the gut microbiome and blood parasites.
+I investigated these patterns in a severely bottlenecked island system, the Galapagos penguin, as well as a local species with higher genetic diversity, the Eurasian tree sparrow.

-This work is supported by grants from the Harris World Ecology Center, the St. Louis Zoo, Sigma Xi, and the NSF GRFP.
+This work was supported by grants from the Harris World Ecology Center, the St. Louis Zoo, Sigma Xi, and the NSF GRFP.

 Education:

-2017 – Present: PhD Candidate in Biology at UMSL, co-advised by Dr. Patty Parker and Dr. Lon Chubiz
+2017 – 2022: PhD Candidate in Biology at UMSL, co-advised by Dr. Patty Parker and Dr. Lon Chubiz

 2019: MSc in Biology, UMSL